Circular Quasiconformal Deturbulence: Geometry-Based Restoration from Multiple Turbulent Frames: Introduction

 The circular architecture offers several advantages.
-First, it enforces temporal and spatial consistency, ensuring that restored images maintain structural integrity across multiple frames.
-Second, it acts as an implicit validation mechanism, preventing the accumulation of incorrect estimations.
+First, it promotes temporal and spatial consistency, helping restored images maintain structural integrity across multiple frames.
+Second, it acts as an implicit validation mechanism, reducing the accumulation of incorrect estimations.
 If the learned deformation mappings are inaccurate, the inverse transformations will fail to reconstruct the original distortions, providing a built-in feedback mechanism for self-correction.
 This iterative refinement leads to progressively improved restoration performance.

-Since the restoration process involves both forward and inverse mappings, it is crucial to ensure that these transformations are invertible and stable.
-In our model, we incorporate quasi-conformal geometry theory to enforce homeomorphic deformations.
+Since the restoration process involves both forward and inverse mappings, it is crucial to encourage these transformations to be invertible and stable.
+In our model, we incorporate quasi-conformal geometry theory as guidance for homeomorphic deformations.
 A key mathematical tool in this process is the Beltrami coefficient, which quantifies the local distortion of a mapping.
-By constraining the Beltrami coefficient within a controlled range, we ensure that the estimated deformation fields remain bijective and smooth, preventing folding or overlapping artifacts.
-This guarantees that the restoration process preserves the topological properties of the original scene while effectively reversing distortions.
+By regularizing the Beltrami coefficient within a controlled range, we encourage the estimated deformation fields to remain smooth and bijective, reducing folding or overlapping artifacts in practice.
+This promotes preservation of topological structures while effectively reversing distortions.

-To evaluate the effectiveness of our approach, we conduct experiments on both synthetic and real-world images affected by different geometric distortions.
-Comparison results from various unsupervised methods across different frame counts highlight the robustness and effectiveness of CQCD in correcting such distortions.
-Experiments on real distorted images further showcase the advantages of our model in handling challenging real-life scenarios, demonstrating its practical potential.
-Additionally, we compare the deformation fields estimated by our model with the ground-truth fields used to simulate turbulence-corrupted images, further validating the reliability of the CQCD framework.
-Finally, ablation studies on the weighting of the quasi-conformal (QC) regularization and the inclusion of the tight-frame (TF) block are conducted to guide the selection of an appropriate QC weighting and to underscore the importance of TF-based encoding.
+To assess the effectiveness of CQCD, we conduct experiments on synthetic and real-world images affected by various geometric distortions.
+Comparisons with unsupervised methods across different frame counts underscore the robustness of CQCD in correcting such distortions.
+Tests on real distorted images further demonstrate the model’s practical effectiveness in challenging scenarios.
+Additionally, we validate the accuracy of the estimated deformation fields by comparing them with ground-truth fields used to simulate turbulence.
+Ablation studies on the quasi-conformal (QC) regularization weighting and the inclusion of the tight-frame (TF) block provide insights into optimal QC weighting and highlight the significance of TF-based encoding.